Polish Reformed Church: 16th-18th centuries

-The Calvinists opened schools in Pińczów, Leszno, Kraków, Vilnius, Kėdainiai and Słuck, printed the first complete Bible in Polish, commissioned by Mikołaj "the Black" Radziwiłł in 1563 in Brest-Litovsk.
+The Calvinists opened schools in Pińczów, Leszno, Kraków, Vilnius, Kėdainiai and Słuck.
+They also printed the first complete Bible in Polish, commissioned by Mikołaj "the Black" Radziwiłł in 1563 in Brest-Litovsk.and translated by Jan Łaski.
+Radziwiłł also worked to change state laws to bring equal rights for reformers, as well as creating several churches in his estates.
 Though grouping mainly nobles and aristocrats, it managed to have some following among the peasantry as well.
 In some regions the number of Reformed parishes completely outnumbered the Roman Catholic ones, though in proportion the movement probably never exceeded 20% of the total population and 45% of nobility.
 At the same time the movement was rising in strength, there were signs of Catholic revival.
 Jesuits were invited to Poland by the clergy in 1565, and these friars soon advocated more stringent methods of combating ‘heresy’.
 Religious riots followed, which managed to expel Protestants from the main cities of Poland (Kraków, Poznań, Lublin) with the important exception of Wilno.
-The Unitarian split seriously weakened the church, and in 1595, the Calvinist–Lutheran Union fell apart.
+The Unitarian split seriously weakened the church, and in 1595, the Calvinist-Lutheran Union fell apart.

 The new staunchly Catholic king, Sigismund III Vasa, refused to promote any Protestants and from the beginning of the 17th century the church found itself in a serious defensive, with all three Brethren losing churches and followers.
 The brief respite they got during the reign of king Wladyslaw IV Vasa (1632–48) was followed by civil wars, wars with Sweden, Russia and Turkey which ravaged the country for latter half of the century.
 By then, only a handful of faithful remained in all three Brethren, with the Lithuanian one now leading the other three.
 Nearly all the aristocrats converted to Catholicism, and the last Protestant in the Senate (a Lutheran) died in 1668.
-The rise of intolerance began in 1658, when Unitarians were expelled from the country, and 1668 conversion from Catholic Christianity was punishable by death.
+The rise of intolerance began in 1658, when Unitarians were expelled from the country, and conversion from Catholic Christianity was punishable by death.
 Finally, in 1717 the Protestant nobility were stripped of all their political rights, which were only reinstated to them in 1768.
 Though a small number of Huguenots settled in Poland at the end of the 17th century (Gdańsk, Warsaw), the numbers dwindled.
 By 1768, the number of Reformed churches has dwindled to 40 from 500 by 1591.

-In 1768, under pressure from Orthodox Russia and Protestant Prussia, the Polish Diet reluctantly reinstated political rights to the Polish nobility, as well as granting nearly full freedom of worship and religion — only the prohibition of abjuring from Catholicism was maintained.
+In 1768, under pressure from Orthodox Russia and Protestant Prussia, the Polish Diet reluctantly reinstated political rights to the Polish nobility, as well as granting nearly full freedom of worship and religion - only the prohibition of abjuring from Catholicism was maintained.
 Under the enlightened king Stanisław August Poniatowski (1764–95), the Calvinists quickly began to rebuild themselves from ruins.
 New churches in Poznań, Piaski etc. were constructed.
 In the capital Warsaw, a new congregation organised itself and erected a new church (1776).
 This congregation had a multicultural outlook, as apart from Polish nobles it consisted of merchants of Scottish, English, Swiss, Huguenot, Dutch and German origin.
 Services were held in Polish, German and French.